Jan 6, 2021

 - CCTV footage: Do you work on a property that has closed-circuit television (CCTV) cameras placed throughout for security?
 The footage on those cameras could be crucial for proving that your accident did happen at work.
 It is highly recommended that you hire a workers’ compensation attorney the same or the next day after your work accident to secure this evidence.
 Your lawyer can contact your employer and instruct them to preserve any security camera footage until they have a copy for their own records.
 Otherwise, the footage could be lost in just a matter of days, as many CCTV systems automatically overwrite footage on a 7-day cycle.

 - Coworker testimonies: Keep in mind that your back injury does not need to happen in one singular work accident for you to be eligible for workers’ compensation benefits.
 If you have gradually developed a worsening back injury through the course of your work, then you can still file for workers’ comp.
 For example, employees who regularly stock inventory are at risk of a back injury due to the daily strain.
 Your coworkers can help by providing written statements asserting that your regular course of employment was rough on your back or reasonably could have led to a back injury.

 Workers’ compensation claims are meant to be relatively easy because injured workers don’t need any more stress than they are already feeling.
 But when an insurance company wants to make things complicated by refuting a claim, the chances of getting fair compensation can plummet.

 To get the care you need for your injured back and possibly wage replacement benefits, team up with a trusted workers’ compensation attorney in your area.
-The Law Offices of Nathaniel F. Hansford, LLC offers legal services to injured workers from all industries throughout Georgia.
+Hansford McDaniel LLC offers legal services to injured workers from all industries throughout Georgia.
 Schedule a free case evaluation by calling (770) 741-2825 today.